fleetbase/fleetbase/docs/docs/tutorial-basics copy 2/tutorial-basics copy 4/congratulations copy.md

 There is nearly no limited to the type of extension you can develop for the Fleetbase Console.

-Read our [docs](https://github.com/fleetbase) for more info.
+Read our docs for more info.

-### Install An Extension

-Install extensions directly to use Fleetbase console by clicking the install button in each extension.

 # Related articles

 **Did we miss something?**
 Not to worry!
-Just email our support team at hello@fleetbase.io✌️
+Just email our support team at hello@fleetbase.io

 <!-- You have just learned the **basics of Docusaurus** and made some changes to the **initial template**.